pleiszenburg/bewegung/docs/installation.rst

     pip install -vU bewegung[all]

 Certain **non-Python components must installed separately and before invoking the above command**.
 Fur further instructions, see below.
-E.g. ``ffmpeg`` should be installed for producing actual video files instead of video frames as individual files.
+Most notably, ``ffmpeg`` should be installed for producing actual video files instead of video frames as individual files.

 Detailed Installation Options
 -----------------------------